ey7/project-three/README.md

 - If a registered user logged in using an uppercase letter in the name, for example `Eoin instead of eoin`, they would be logged in but treated by the system as a different user.
 I checked the login code and realised that the `lower()` function was causing this issue.
 I removed this and the bug was resolved.

 - Due to the way the code is set up, a registered user can now only login using lowercase letters.
 This is a quick fix due to time constraints, but would have to be improved for user authentication on a commercial production app.

+- I intially used the standard CK editor for the add and edit review screens, but then realized that the standard toolbar allows the user to upload content such as images that will not render correctly in the app.
+For this reason, I changed changed it to the basic toolbar which restricts users to a much smaller amount of options such as bold and italic text etc.

 ## Content credits